Charisse Pearlina Weston

 The artist writes, “Central to the artistic methodology is the reuse and re-articulation of materials”.
 From photographs of past installations or fragments of discarded glass, Weston formulates “yet another representation of meaning’s capacity of shatter”.
 “These reoccurrences develop into new forms that represent the ways in which repetition is both a symbol of black cultural production and its reliance on an order of temporal engagement in which the second time encodes an emergent originality”.

 Weston received a BA from the University of North Texas, a MSc in Modern Art: History Curating and Criticism from the University of Edinburgh’s Edinburgh College of Art and a MFA in Studio Art, with Critical Theory emphasis, from the University of California-Irvine in 2019.
-She is an alumna of Whitney Museum of American Art’s Independent Study Program.
+She is an alumna of Whitney Museum of American Art’s Independent Study Program and the Studio Museum in Harlem's Artist in Residence Program.
 She was named a 2023 Jerome Hill Fellow, and a 2023 Hodder Fellow at the Lewis Center for the Arts at Princeton University, Princeton, NJ for the 2023–24 academic year.
-Recent solo exhibitions include the Queens Museum (New York, NY) and the Moody Center of the Arts at Rice University (Houston, TX).
+Her work has been included in the 2024 Whitney Biennial and the 12th annual SITE SANTA FE International.
+Recent solo exhibitions include the Queens Museum (New York, NY), Moody Center of the Arts at Rice University (Houston, TX) and Moss Art Center at Virginia Tech (Blacksburg, VA).